gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

 that was developed explicitly to guide the construction of composite indicators in a manner that is simple, visual, and straight-forward.
-The latter is accomplished through a window that embeds a web browser in which a javascript D3 tree chart is rendered (see Figure :ref:`fig-weighting-and-calculating`).
+The latter is accomplished through a window that embeds a web browser in which a javascript D3 tree chart is rendered (see :numref:`fig-weighting-and-calculating`).
 This tree chart structure (or weighting and aggregation tree) defines a workflow that strings together sequences of steps to describe how variables are combined together to obtain the composite indices.